kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0014 Rules implementing the equal access to justice act of 1980.md

 ### §14.02   Proceedings covered.

 \(a\) The Act applies to certain adversary adjudications conducted by the FAA under 49 CFR part 17 and the Acquisition Management System (AMS).
 These are adjudications under 5 U.S.C.
 554, in which the position of the FAA is represented by an attorney or other representative who enters an appearance and participates in the proceeding.
 This subpart applies to proceedings under 49 U.S.C.
-46301, 46302, and 46303 and to the Default Adjudicative Process under part 17 of this chapter and the AMS.
+46301, 46302, and 46303 and to the Default Adjudicative Process under [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md|part 17 of this chapter]] and the AMS.

 \(b\) If a proceeding includes both matters covered by the Act and matters specifically excluded from coverage, any award made will include only fees and expenses related to covered issues.